-We will publicise our student protection plan to current and future students through student handbooks, the virtual learning environment (VLE), Student Forums and the College HE Information website.
+We publicise our student protection plan to current and future students through student handbooks, the virtual learning environment (VLE), Student Forums and the College HE Information website.

-We will ensure that staff are aware of the implications of our student protection plan when they propose course changes by discussion at Curriculum and Quality Team (CQT) meetings, HE Curriculum and Quality Forums, and Quality Reviews.
+We ensure that staff are aware of the implications of our student protection plan when they propose course changes by discussion at Curriculum and Quality Team (CQT) meetings, HE Curriculum and Quality Forums, and Quality Reviews.

-We will review our student protection plan through HE Student Forums and Curriculum Team meetings, which feed into Higher Education Quality, Curriculum and Students committee (HEQCS) and Corporation meetings.
+We review our student protection plan through HE Student Forums and Curriculum Team meetings, which feed into Higher Education Quality, Curriculum and Students committee (HEQCS) and Corporation meetings.

-Our students will be involved in our review through HE Student Forums and consultation.
+Our students participate in our reviews through HE Student Forums and consultation with the student president.

-We will inform our students if there are to be material changes to their course through Curriculum Team meetings, the VLE, emails, letter and Student Representatives
+We inform our students if there are to be material changes to their course through Curriculum Team meetings, the VLE, emails, letter and Student Representatives.

-We will give students 14 days' notice when we need to make material changes to their course
+We give students 14 days' notice when we need to make material changes to their course where possible.